Updated 27 March 2018

 Matt Ward came to us in 2014 from Dallam to complete his Level 2 in Theatre & Events Technology, and has recently finished the Level 3 course (equivalent to 3 A-Levels).
-Matt has set up his own business whilst on the course and won ‘Student of the Year’ at the end of year Prize Giving Ceremony.
+Matt won ‘Student of the Year’ at our 2017 prize evening and is now running his own business, MJW Audio, and working for the College part-time.

 Adele: Why did you choose this course?